x-nrdev/Portfolio/src/content/jobs/en/playtech_website-manager.md

 Build responsive pages and interfaces for various devices, automate manual tasks with JavaScript, collaborate with designers to optimize user experiences, cooperate with external teams to deliver bug fixes and new features.

-Manage and maintain websites, performing updates and resolving technical issues, and conduct QA testing to ensure flawless functionality.
+Manage and maintain websites, perform updates and resolve technical issues, and conduct QA testing to ensure flawless functionality.